liamwalsh1980/Milestone-Project-1/README.md

 ## Deployment
-(Date this project was deployed: TBC)
+(Date this project was deployed: 1st April 2021)

 ### Github pages
 The project was deployed to GitHub Pages doing the following: -

 1. I logged into GitHub account and located my [MS1 Project GitHub Repository](https://github.com/liamwalsh1980/Milestone-Project-1).

 1. At the top of the Repository I clicked the [settings](https://github.com/liamwalsh1980/Milestone-Project-1/settings). option on the menu.